 Through the fall and into the winter of 2015 the Town Manager and WILSSA President continued to do two things; work on the bid package for the work of the clean up and the repair and try to finalize drafts of a new Repair Agreement and a Concession Agreement.
 A site visit was hosted on October 6 for contractors interested in the project and they were encouraged to submit their qualifications.
 Also, drafts of the Repair and Concession Agreements reached Town Council in time for their December 14 meeting.
 At that time, however, a “legal review” was sought by the Council.
 That review missed its deadline of January 11 Council meeting and barely was ready for the January 25 meeting.

-Wood Island Station will be restored fully, opened to the public and maintained at no cost to the taxpayers of Kittery.
-WILSSA will relieve Kittery of its current liability while creating a real benefit for the community for years to come.
+Wood Island Station will be restored fully, opened to the public, and maintained at no cost to the taxpayers of Kittery.
+WILSSA will have relieved Kittery of a serious liability while creating a real benefit for the community for years to come.
 And along the way, we have all come to understand how special Wood Island Station really is.
-The hard work of WILSSA will soon be on display in a lovingly restored historic life saving station with a functioning marine railway and replica rescue craft.
+The hard work of saving Wood Island Station will soon be on display in a lovingly restored historic life saving station with a functioning marine railway and replica rescue craft.
+If we are exceptionally fortunate, this restoration can be completed in the early summer of 2019 and the building open to the public in the late summer of 2019.
 Our hope is that this historic preservation success will encourage others in Kittery to cherish and preserve the many other historic properties in our community that are, from time to time, in jeopardy.